x42/fil4.lv2/README.md

 The parameters can be set by moving the nodes in the graph or directly via control knobs:

 *   Shift + click: reset to default
 *   right-click: toggle current value with default, 2nd click restore.

-The Ctrl key allows for fine grained control both when dragging or using the mouse-wheel on a knob.
+The Ctrl key allows for fine grained control when dragging or using the mouse-wheel on a knob.

 Mouse-wheel granularity:
 *   Gain: 1dB (fine: 0.2dB)
 *   Frequency: 1/6 octave (fine: 1/24 octave)
 *   Bandwidth: 1/3 octave (fine: 15 steps for a ratio 1:2)

-All switches and controls are internally smoothed, so they can be used 'live' whithout any clicks or zipper noises.
+All switches and controls are internally smoothed, so they can be used 'live' without any clicks or zipper noises.
 This should make this plugin a good candidate for use in systems that allow automation of plugin control ports, such as Ardour, or for stage use.